 Summary

 TMA and its partners are building a large-scale conservation corridor that will protect and restore one of the last remnants of the Pacific Forest of Ecuador.
-The project is named in honor of the Ecuadorian White-Fronted Capuchin Monkey, which is endemic to the area and critically endangered.
+The project is named in honor of the Ecuadorian White-Fronted Capuchin Monkey, which is endemic to the area and officially listed as critically endangered.

-We’ve been laying the groundwork for this project for the past 15 years.
+We’ve been laying the groundwork for this project since 2007.
 We started by creating the Jama-Coaque Reserve, which is the cornerstone.
-In 2021, we secured substantial funding to begin the final push.
-All the pieces—personnel, expertise, organizational framework, field experience, and community standing—are in place to finish the job over the next six years.
-The Capuchin Corridor project is now officially underway.
+Our next step was to resurrect the nearly defunct Bosque Protector Cerro Pata de Pájaro in the north of the corridor, starting in 2021.
+All the pieces—personnel, expertise, organizational framework, field experience, and community standing—are in place to finish the job over the next ten years.

-We are actively looking for additional funders who want to help build a rainforest conservation corridor—at scale—in a global biodiversity hotspot.
+We are actively seeking additional funders who want to help build a rainforest conservation corridor at scale in a global biodiversity hotspot.

 What